afterxleep/Bouncer/README.md

 * Zero UIKit
 * No 3rd party dependencies 💪

-If you are curious about the architecture approach, check out my Redux-like architecture with SwiftUI series [here](https://danielbernal.co/redux-like-architecture-with-swiftui-basics/)
+If you are curious about the architecture approach, check out my [Redux-like architecture with SwiftUI series](https://danielbernal.co/redux-like-architecture-with-swiftui-basics/)

 Building